Join us as we take a closer look at the JAECOO 7, an affordable yet luxurious super-hybrid SUV

 • Max Torque (2000-4000rpm): 310 Nm/rpm

-Jaecoo 7 interior
+JAECOO 7 interior

-Jaecoo 7 interior
+JAECOO 7 interior

-Tech Galore – This car is smarter than you
+Tech galore — this car is smarter than you

-First things first, the Jaecoo 7 comes with so much tech that you might as well call it your personal assistant.
+The JAECOO 7 comes with so much tech that you might as well call it your personal assistant.

 It's got Apple CarPlay, so you can blast your guilty pleasure Spotify playlists (we chose High School Musical), while Maps ensures you don't miss your turn.

-Your passengers aren't left out either, with rear charging points (which sadly aren’t wireless) readily available to keep all electronics charged up.
+The rapid wireless phone charger sits neatly under the infotainment system, perfect for keeping your phone alive during long trips.
+Your passengers aren't left out either, with rear charging points (which sadly aren't wireless) readily available to keep all electronics charged up.

 Forget your phone in the car?
 No worries — it'll let you know before you walk off, so there's no need to panic later.